cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 end
 ```

-The positions in this schematics will be adjusted to (0, 1) for switch and (1, 0) for message block.
+The positions in this schematic will be adjusted to (0, 1) for switch and (1, 0) for message block.
 It is therefore
 possible to easily extend an existing schematic to the left or down without having to manually reposition all blocks.

 Similarly, the dimensions of the schematic are calculated as the dimensions of the smallest rectangle containing all